mastergray/ai/dl-model-overview.md

 ## Notes
-- Text taken from ChatGPT on 5.14.23
+- Text generated by ChatGPT on 5.14.23